 Self-source applications are reviewed on a continuous rolling basis.
 We aim to respond to you in two weeks.
 However, if you do not hear from us in two weeks, please drop us an email to check in on the status.
 Please check in with Ms Jenny Lim at email@example.com.
 Kindly CC faculty co-ordinator Ms Angeline yam at firstname.lastname@example.org in the same email too.
 Please take note of self-sourcing deadline which is typically 31st March.

-• The job scope of your internship must be related to the arts, design and media discipline.
+- The job scope of your internship must be related to the arts, design and media discipline.

-• Your reporting company supervisor should ideally posses an art, design or media background for a mutually beneficial internship.
+- Your reporting company supervisor should ideally posses an art, design or media background for a mutually beneficial internship.

-• Family related organizations should be avoided due to conflict of interest during assessment.
+- Family related organizations should be avoided due to conflict of interest during assessment.

 Unfortunately, no. Only internships taken up at the end of your third year between May to end of July are eligible for academic units (AU).
 All internships taken outside of the third year internship programme are considered as personal self-enrichment placements and will not be eligible for credits.

-Internship briefings are held twice a year, typically in November and in January.
+Internship briefings are held twice a year, typically in September and in January.
 Students are encouraged to attend at least one of the briefings.
-If you are unable to attend neither of the briefings, you will have to keep a lookout for a follow-up of presentation slides that will be sent to all third year students after each internship briefing or get a trusted peer to keep you informed.
+If you are unable to attend either of the briefings, you will have to keep a lookout for a follow-up of presentation slides that will be sent to all third year students after each internship briefing or get a trusted peer to keep you informed.